Application

 You may want to tell us about a course you took or describe an independent project you worked on.
 Perhaps you have already completed an internship where you worked on a project.
 What were your responsibilities, what were the results, and what skills did you develop?
 You could also tell us about challenges that you faced and how you responded to them.
 Try to relate your description to the MPIIB-ISI.

-Choose up to two projects that you find interesting and describe your motivation for each.
+Choose a project that you find interesting and describe your motivation.
 You could include the following:

 • Why are you interested in this project?
 Relate this to your interests and experience.